wur-bioinformatics/introduction-to-bioinformatics/week1.md

 α-helices and β-sheets are stablized by hydrogen bonds between the backbone of proteins, i.e., the side chains are not involved.
 The hydrogen bonds form between the oxygen atom in the C group in one amino acid and the hydrogen in the N group.
 Black = carbon, White = hydrogen, Blue = nitrogen, and Red = oxygen.
-Credit:
 Credits: Rao, A., Tag, A. Ryan, K. and Fletcher, S. Department of Biology, Texas A&M University.
 :::

 **Turns** are short secondary structure elements that are stabilized by hydrogen bonds between amino acids that are 1 to 5 peptide bonds away.